troyhacks/MoonLight/docs/moonbase/module/physical.md

 # Physical layer module

+🆕 (in release v0.5.7 Virtual and physical layers modules are still in one module called editor)

 <img width="396" alt="image" src="https://github.com/user-attachments/assets/965dd352-d7af-42a1-a72d-43da3b32a252" />

 The Physical layer module allows you to define a **layout** (e.g. a panel 16x16), to drive LEDs (e.g. FastLED driver) and to run **supporting processes** (e.g. audiosync to run sound reactive effects and Art-Net to send light channels to an Art-Net controller).